nikivanov/watney/ASSEMBLY.md

 1. Insert the motor wire leads into L298N H-Bridge.
 Polarity here doesn't matter much because we'll be able to set it in the config later.
 1. Gently place L298N onto the mounting holes in the bottom and secure it with 6mm bolts.
 You should only need to use 2 bolts.
 1. Attach a pair of 30cm MF Dupont wires to the 12V (VCC) and GND of L298N.
 Make sure you're not attaching to the 5V - it's an output.
+1. Mount the tires onto the wheels.
+Make sure you mount them in the correct orientation, since you probably won't be able to take them off.
+The orientation is mostly decorative.
 ## Cover
 <a href="images/assembly/audiojack1.jpg"><img src="images/assembly/audiojack1.jpg" height="200"></a>
 <a href="images/assembly/audiojack2.jpg?"><img src="images/assembly/audiojack2.jpg?" height="200"></a>